 [Snow Machine] Fan Type (Snow Machine)

-・They can make large amounts of snow in low temperatures
+- Can produce large amounts of snow at low temperatures

-. ・They are broadly divided into electric and hydraulic types.
+- Broadly divided into two types: electric and hydraulic

 The evolved "gun-type" snow machine has overcome its weaknesses